 High school is a challenge in itself.
 Booker T. washington makes it an easy transition from middle school to high school to college.
 Im a graduate (Suma Cumlade 2008) of BTW and plan to major in Pharmacy at Florida A & M University.
 Like everything high school gives you what you put into it.
 Its given me great opportunities.
 I have been able to intern at the Vascular Biology Institute at jackson hospital along with the University of Miami.
 Also I was blessed to have the chance to intern a a Pharmacy my senior year.
 BTW has made me a well-rounded student from football games to anchoring on t.v. to having the best interning opportunities.
 BTW is small enough for a student to be paid attention to yet large enough to have a state champion football team.
 It has been a GREAT experience )...
 Jasmine J. class of 2008..

 Booker T. Washington Senior High School is a public high school in Miami.
-The principal of Booker T. Washington Senior High School is Mr. William Aristide and can be contacted at firstname.lastname@example.org.
-947 students go to Booker T. Washington Senior High School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-12% of the Booker T. Washington Senior High School students are "limited in English proficiency."
-91% of the 947 students here get reduced lunch prices.
-The student to teacher ratio at Booker T. Washington Senior High School is 16:1.
+The principal of Booker T. Washington Senior High School is MR. WILLIAM ARISTIDE, who can be contacted at firstname.lastname@example.org.
+894 students attend Booker T. Washington Senior High School and identify primarily as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+13% of the Booker T. Washington Senior High School students are "limited in English proficiency."
+92% of the 894 students here are paying reduced lunch prices.
+The ratio of students to teachers at Booker T. Washington Senior High School is 16:1.
 Esy Summer Center is one of the nearest high schools.

 - Ceramics sculpture